-A. As part of the Project Scope, CONTRACTOR shall have the responsibility of determining the extent of utility delineation and appropriate quality levels needed based on the utility information available, utility risks, and for coordinating the Project construction and demolition activities with all utilities that may be affected.
+A. As part of the Project Scope, CONTRACTOR shall have the responsibility of coordinating the Project construction and demolition activities with all utilities that may be affected.
 CONTRACTOR shall be responsible for the cost of all utility coordination unless defined otherwise herein.
 If applicable, all temporary relocation costs as well as any other conflict avoidance measures shall be the responsibility of the CONTRACTOR.
 For those utilities that have prior rights SCDOT will be responsible for permanent relocation costs as defined by the Federal code.
 For those utilities where the CONTRACTOR determines that the SCDOT has prior rights, CONTRACTOR may exercise these rights and require the utility company to bear the costs of relocation.
 If there is a dispute over prior rights, SCDOT shall be responsible for resolving the dispute.
 SCDOT shall have final determination of the utility's prior rights.